bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 - I added `relu` activation functions in all convolutional and fully connected layers.
 - I added two dropout layers each dropping 10 % of the data.
-I don't see a significant of this though.
+I don't see a significant effect of this though.
 I am also observing the validation loss separately and stop early when it does not improve anymore via callbacks.
 I don't think overfitting is a problem here.
-- At some point I change the minimal angle when to consider an image to `0.0001` and the left/right correction factor to `0.10` but I don't think it makes a big difference.
+- At some point I changed the minimal angle when to consider an image to `0.0001` but I don't think it makes a big difference.
 - I tried to help the model generalize by adding data from the second track but this didn't seem to help so I didn't use it in the final version